endiangroup/endian.io/content/services/talent/cto.md

 	icon = "/img/planning-circle.svg"
     title = "Profile mapping"
 	subtitle = "(optional extra)"
-    body = [
+	cta_button_label = "Find out more &raquo;"
+	cta_message = "Hi, I'm the Endian helper bot.
+What would you like to know about our profile mapping service?" body = [
 		"If you're not technically inclined or you're taking a new technical approach, it can be hard to work out exactly what you want and need in a CTO.", "Fortunately, we have a lot of experience in this area.
 We can help you build a comprehensive profile of your ideal CTO using our specialised process and custom-built software.
 The profile will include all of the technical expertise and experience they might need, and some simple ways of testing for those qualities.",